IBM/FfDL/README.md

 then deploy the platform services:
 > Note: For PUBLIC_IP, put down one of your Cluster Public IP that can access your Cluster's NodePorts.
 For IBM Cloud, you can get your Public IP with `bx cs workers <cluster_name>`.

+> You need to initialize tiller with `helm init` before running the following commands.

 ``` shell
 export VM_TYPE=none
 export PUBLIC_IP=<Cluster Public IP>